abondar/django-copyist/docs/source/quickstart.rst

 And you want to create full copy of company with all nested data, but also want it to be created with different name and address.
-In this case you should write following ModelCopyConfig
+In this case you should write following :py:class:`~.django_copyist.config.ModelCopyConfig`

 .. code-block:: python